wp-plugins/shadows/readme.txt

 1. Screenshot taken with Firefox 3.5.
 This shows the two OS X window style shadows `shadow_osx` and `shadow_osx_small`

 == Changelog ==

+= 0.3.5 =
+* Improved handling and checking of units on options page
+* Changed submit behaviour to be compatible with WPMU

+= 0.3.4 =
+* Added "overflow:hidden;" to avoid problems with other objects with clear's on them

+= 0.3.3 =
+* Added support to include the border widths in the calculation for the OS X style shadows

 = 0.3.2 =
 * Addressed a bug causing images to sometimes not display in IE with OS X style shadows